TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Add leftovers slot
 * Cleanup behavior to be more like the tinker station
-* Add part forge, the tier 3 version for crafting large parts
+* Add part forge? the tier 3 version for crafting large parts

 **Tool types**